altruios/namshubettulpa/public/namshubettuple/confrontation.md

 {%%%%}
 {
 mn:K
-"F::Have you seen this man"
+"F::Look at this for me"
 *Felix twisted the fellow around*
-~He was momentarily offended~
+~Whom was momentarily offended~
 *Felix then placed his phone in their face*
 ~It was the 9th time~
 'K::Keep it cool Kent'